50 StatesFacts & TriviaPlaces

 What famous people are from Illinois?

-69. Walt Disney was born in Chicago!
-His family moved to a farm in Marceline, Missouri when he was just four years old though.
+70. Walt Disney was born in Chicago!
+His family moved to a farm in Marceline, Missouri when he was just 4 years old though.

-71. Harrison Ford, the handsome bastard who played Indiana Jones and Han Solo, was born in Chicago.
-Robin Williams, the funny guy that was in Mrs. Doubtfire and The Birdcage, was also born in Chicago.
+72. Harrison Ford, the handsome bastard who played Indiana Jones and Han Solo, was born in Chicago.
+Robin Williams — the funny guy that was in Mrs. Doubtfire and The Birdcage and not the graphic designer — was also born in Chicago.

 *****This post contains affiliate links.
 If you use these links to buy something we may earn a commission.
 Thank you for reading!*****